Maidbot/maidbot_merge/README.md

 ## Releasing Debians

-Future releasing of indgo|jade|kinetic we be from this new unified repo.
+Future releasing of indgo|jade|kinetic will be from this new unified repo.

 ## Large Dependency Chains